adamsol/FractalView/README.md

 ```

 Try built-in fractals and play with their parameters or run some examples (`Ctrl`+`O`).
-Move camera with your mouse, use mouse wheel to control its speed (and focal distance).
+Move camera with your mouse and WASDQE keys, use mouse wheel to control its speed (and focal distance).

 Note that a fast, dedicated GPU is highly recommended, especially for path tracing.